Are you suffering radiating pain from your back down to your leg and calf? Is the pain worse when you are sitting?

 In the acute stage, you may need twice per week treatment.
 When your pain is better, once per week, or longer is enough.
 Generally after five visits you may feel a lot better.
 You may have up to ten sessions as a treatment course.

-Other advice to improve your recovery and prevent re-injury includes:
+You will be advised by your practitioner during your visit.
+Some other advices to improve your recovery and prevent re-injury includes:

-- Decreasing or avoiding the aggravating activity;
+- Resting – decreasing or avoiding the aggravating activity;

 - Ice pack over lower back/buttock area for acute pain;